influxdata/telegraf/plugins/inputs/influxdb_listener/README.md

   tls_cert = "/etc/telegraf/cert.pem"
   tls_key = "/etc/telegraf/key.pem"

+  ## Optional tag name used to store the database name.
+  ## If the write has a database in the query string then it will be kept in this tag name.
+  ## This tag can be used in downstream outputs.
+  ## The default value of nothing means it will be off and the database will not be recorded.
+  ## If you have a tag that is the same as the one specified below, and supply a database,
+  ## the tag will be overwritten with the database supplied.
+  # database_tag = ""

   ## Optional username and password to accept for HTTP basic authentication.
   ## You probably want to make sure you have TLS configured above for this.
   # basic_username = "foobar"